 During a crisis, no matter how quickly professional emergency responders arrive, bystanders will always be first on the scene.
-This class will teach you how to take simple actions immediately to help save a life.
+This Stop the Bleed class teaches you simple actions to stop life-threatening blood loss, enabling you immediately to help save a life.

-The course is part lecture and part hands-on skills training.
-In it, you'll learn how to:
+The course combines lecture and hands-on skills training.
+In it, you’ll learn how to:

-No prior medical knowledge or training is necessary to take the course.
+You don’t need any prior medical knowledge or training to take the course.

 According to a recent National Academies of Science study, trauma is the leading cause of death for Americans under age 46.

 Launched in October of 2015 by the White House, Stop the Bleed is a national awareness campaign and a call to action.
-Stop the Bleed is intended to cultivate grassroots efforts that encourage bystanders to become trained, equipped, and empowered to help in a bleeding emergency before professional help arrives.
+The Stop the Bleed campaign cultivates grassroots efforts that encourage bystanders to become trained, equipped, and empowered to help in a bleeding emergency before professional help arrives.

 For more information, contact Debi Tuggle, Trauma Services coordinator, at DTuggle@utmck.edu.